LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/mapping-content-metadata.md

 ### Map content metadata

-1. In the Add Knowledge Base window, click **Customize** if you haven't already done so.
+1. If you need to adjust or write the Jolt transformation spec, click **Customize** in the Add Knowledge Base window.

     <img style="width:750px" src="img/ConvoBuilder/kb_cms_map_metadata_7.png">